-A little over two years ago, I wrote "How to build a Tracking Parabolic Solar Collector" describing my self designed and built working prototype and test results.
-I have tried to show what a determined person can do with pretty ordinary tools and materials - a high performance Do It Yourself (DIY) solar heater.
+In 2010, I wrote "How to build a Tracking Parabolic Solar Collector" describing my self designed and built working prototype and test results.
+I have tried to show what a determined person can do with ordinary tools and materials, a good hardware store and a bit of perserverence - a high performance Do It Yourself (DIY) solar heater.

 Since then, I have had lots of feedback from the 600+ people who bought the book and Thank You for that!

 Last year, I did a series of measurements and started working with glass evacuated tubes as insulators for the solar collector to enable higher temperatures and winter use.

 (click on any pic to enlarge it)

 Simpler hand or machine made ribs Previously, there were three different types of ribs - now one rib does all three jobs.
 The new rib is simpler and lighter.
 Twelve can be made from a 2x4' (30x60 cm) sheet of material, only seven of the original could be made from a sheet this size.
 The ends of the rib are simplified to suit angle profile side channels which should be available anywhere.

 I am making small quantities by hand using patterns while I work out the design.
 Simultaneously, I am creating .dwg files for each part for CNC laser or water cutting.